-Born in France, Professor Bertrand Taithe studied at the Sorbonne with Professor Francois Crouzet and began his career as a historian of urban sociology.
+Born in France, Bertrand studied at the Sorbonne with Professor Francois Crouzet and began his career as a historian of urban sociology.
 He later moved into the history of medicine and is particularly interested in the history of humanitarian aid.
 Professor in Cultural History at the University of Manchester, Bertrand Taithe is a prolific author, Editor of the European Review of History, and Executive Director of the Humanitarian and Conflict Institute (HCRI) at the University of Manchester.
 HCRI combines the research interests of colleagues in the humanities and opens a dialogue with humanitarian workers and medical practitioners.

-Together with Tony Redmond and Mark Prescott, Philip Shuker is an original Trustee of UK Med (as well as its predecessor SMART).
+Together with Tony Redmond and Mark Prescott, Philip is an original Trustee of UK Med (as well as its predecessor SMART).
 As a solicitor (with nearly 40 years in legal practice), business consultant and freelance journalist he provides a variety of administrative, management & “non-medical” skills.
 He mentors and lectures for East Lancashire Chamber of Commerce and is a North West Business Angel.
 Hobbies include singing, theatre, travel and dog walking.

-Professor Alistair Ulph is an environmental economist, and has held a number of senior management posts in Higher Education (Deputy Vice-Chancellor University of Southampton 1995-2001, Vice-President and Dean of Faculty of Humanities, University of Manchester 2004-2010).
-After retiring in September 2010 he now works part-time as Assistant Vice-President of the University of Manchester and as a Research Professor in the Sustainable Consumption Institute at that university.
-He is Deputy Pro-Chancellor and a member of Council at the University of Keele, chairs the Board of Manchester University Press, and is a member of the Financial Sustainability Strategy Group at the Higher Education Funding Council for England.
+Alistair is an environmental economist, and has held a number of senior management posts in Higher Education (Deputy Vice-Chancellor University of Southampton 1995-2001, Vice-President and Dean of Faculty of Humanities, University of Manchester 2004-2010).
+After retiring in September 2010 he was appointed to a (part-time) role as Associate Vice-President and Research Professor in the Sustainable Consumption Institute where he is involved in a number of research projects.
+As well as being Treasure of UK-Med he is Deputy Pro-Chancellor and a member of Council at the University of Keele and chairs the Board of Manchester University Press.